Balarubinan/Text_editor_using_PyQt/readme.md

 ## UI Specification

-1) There are only two ui files one for the maain editor and the other for the formatting box
+1) There are only two ui files one for the main editor and the other for the formatting box

 2) Both ui file were generated using Qt designer